LattePandaTeam/Docs/content/projects/HowToDetectFaceEyes.md

 # Introduction
+In this article, you will learn an easy way to detect your face and eyes by using OpenCV.

 OpenCV (Open Source Computer Vision) is released under a BSD license and hence it’s free for both academic and commercial use.
 It has C++, C, Python and Java interfaces and supports Windows, Linux, Mac OS, iOS and Android.
 OpenCV was designed for computational efficiency and with a strong focus on real-time applications.
 Written in optimized C/C++, the library can take advantage of multi-core processing.